 PST’s latest development in Quartz Crystal Microbalance technology is designed for fast and highly accurate measurement of trace level moisture content across a range of 0.1 to 2000ppmV.
 Combined with an internal moisture generator with a traceable calibration, the system will self-verify and adjust to ensure consistently accurate measurements of trace moisture in both laboratory and industrial applications.

-The Quartz Crystal Microbalance (QCM) technology for moisture measurement is based on monitoring the frequency modulation of a hygroscopic-coated quartz crystal with specific sensitivity to water vapor.
-Bulk adsorption of water vapour onto the coated crystal causes an increase in effective mass, which reduces the resonant frequency of the crystal, in direct proportion to the water vapor pressure.
+Moisture measurement is achieved by monitoring the frequency modulation of a hygroscopic-coated quartz crystal with specific sensitivity to water vapor.
+Bulk adsorption of water vapor onto the coated crystal causes an increase in effective mass, which reduces the resonant frequency of the crystal, in direct proportion to the water vapor pressure.
 This sorption process is fully reversible with no long-term drift effect, giving a highly reliable and repeatable measurement.

 Self-Calibrating Trace Moisture Analyzer - Michell QMA401